serebrov/serebrov.github.io-hugo/content/posts/2024-04-05-profile-vue-cli-service-build.md

   })
 ```

 So the actual problem is webpack build profiling.
-There are a some tools that can help with it:
+There are some tools that can help with it:

 * [progress-plugin](https://webpack.js.org/plugins/progress-plugin/)
 * [profiling-plugin](https://webpack.js.org/plugins/profiling-plugin/)